u13159102/paperkite-challenge/README.md

 ![alt text](/images/state1.png "State 1")

-This screen simply lays out the available products at the current vending machine that is being used (Apps will scan a QR code and this will dictate which machine a user is at).
-There is no need to worry about the Cart Icon or animations for now, this will be implemented in a later sprint.
+This screen simply lays out the available products at the current vending machine that is being used (apps will scan a QR code and this will dictate which machine a user is at).
+There is no need to worry about the cart icon or animations for now, this will be implemented in a later sprint.

 **State 2:**